mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

       </p>

 ### Discriminative and Generative
 * A discriminative model focuses on predicting labels of the input data, while a generative model explains how the data was generated.
 In other words, a discriminative model learns the boundary curve to distinguish data from each other.
-In the probabilistic language,
+In the probabilistic language, it learns a conditional probability \\(\mathbb{P}(Y|\mathrm{X})\\).

 ### All combinations are possible !!!